 The Company has the right to terminate the Plan in its entirety, or any portion thereof at any time.
-In the event that the Plan is terminated, a written notice shall be given 60 days in advance.
+In the event that the Plan is terminated, the Plan may provide a written notice of 60 days, when possible.

 An officer, as designated by the Company, may sign insurance contracts for this Plan on behalf of the Company, including amendments to those contracts, and may adopt (by a written instrument) amendments to the Plan that he or she considers to be administrative in nature or advisable to comply with applicable law.